mposner/battery_logging/README.md

 =======================

-This script is designed to be run periodically and will gather current battery data and append it to a file.
+This script is designed to be run periodically and will gather current data on your laptop battery and append it to a file.

 Information on the WMIC Win32_Battery class and the units of its properties can be found at:  http://msdn.microsoft.com/en-us/library/aa394074(v=vs.85).aspx

 -----------------------